ArnaudBuchholz/ArnaudBuchholz.github.io/blog/post/Improving maintainability.md

 Obviously, it all start by a **good design** : there are **tons of articles** and [principles****](https://en.wikipedia.org/wiki/Software_design) (like [SOLID](https://en.wikipedia.org/wiki/SOLID), [KISS](https://en.wikipedia.org/wiki/KISS_principle), [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) ...) on the web already.

-But if you go down to code writing,
+But if you go down to code writing, it translates to best practices such as :
+* naming convention
+* isolation
+* documentation (including testing)

+> There are multiple values to testing.
+It validates and secures the code behavior but it also documents it.

 Maintainability, and in particular code complexity, has been studied in depth.
 Here are some papers :